 In 2015 we were invited to the Royal Albert Hall to perform in The Festival of Brass and Voices under the musical direction of Sir William Relton and with the famous Cory and Grimethorpe Brass Bands.
-This entailed a great deal of hard work in preparing for this prestigious event, but proved to be a most exciting and rewarding experience (it also raised a considerable sum for Cancer Research).
+This entailed a great deal of hard work in preparing for such a prestigious event, but proved to be a most exciting and rewarding experience (it also raises a considerable sum for Cancer Research).

 Formal concerts are our real love but with a smattering of comedy and laughs along the way.

-Carol singing at Ripley Co-op to raise funds for the British Heart Foundation.
+Carol singing at Ripley Co-op raising funds for the British Heart Foundation.